krakenjs/zoid/README.md

 This spec is the part that's going to be shared between my frame (or popup) and the parent page.
 It describes how to render the component on the page, and what kind of data needs to be passed down for it to render.

-Now I'm render to set up my component page to do whatever we need to do.
+Now I'm ready to set up my component page.
 In this case it's a simple login page written using jQuery, but you can do this in whatever technology you want:

 ```html
 <input id="email" type="text" />